 Dalton’s life story, the scarcity of trauma, grief, and loss resources we faced, and the tsunami of grief left behind is the heartbeat of how The Dalton House was born.
-Navigating through Dalton’s death as a family and reflecting on the traumas of his life, we came to realize how significantly the traumas impacted the entire family, including his sisters.
+Navigating through Dalton’s death as a family and reflecting on the traumas of his life and ours, we came to realize how significantly the traumas impacted the entire family, including his sisters.
 This realization led us to understand the importance of supporting the entire family when navigating trauma, grief, and loss.

 Who We Serve

 How We Support

 We at The Dalton House believe it is important to be transparent about our future plans and how we arrived where we currently are.
 In that spirit and because we are a new nonprofit organization, we are including a brief synopsis of what has been accomplished thus far, along with details of our future plans.

 The family of Dalton Keith Johnson purchased a 5.87 acre piece of commercially zoned property in Clinton, Missouri, with hopes of one day constructing a facility that will increase access to trauma, grief, and loss counseling and support programming.

 On April 9th, 2021

 Our attorney filed The Articles of Incorporation and they were accepted by the State of Missouri.

 Secure donations, grants and other funding sources to construct The Dalton House (pics to follow) and an attached Counseling Cottage, a practical and modest 40×60 structure, equipped with 5 counseling rooms and 1 group room with enough space to accommodate individual and family counseling, our 36 week youth EMPOWER support after school program, grief and loss programming for children and various other support groups.
 These funding sources will also allow for operational and personnel costs as programming continues and expands.